-Existing and relevant information regarding known and potentially occurring special-status bats in the Project Vicinity is provided in Sections 3.2.4.3 and 3.2.4.4 of SSWD's Pre-Application Document (PAD).
+Existing and relevant information regarding known and potentially occurring special-status bats in the Project Vicinity1 is provided in Sections 3.2.4.3 and 3.2.4.4 of SSWD's Pre-Application Document (PAD).
 SSWD identified five special-status bats that are known or have the potential to occur within the existing Federal Energy Regulatory Commission (FERC) Project Boundary.
+Table 3.0-1 provides for each of these species: 1) special status; 2) general habitat type; and 3) recorded occurrence in the Project Vicinity.